alanreidt/javascript-fundamentals-note/README.md

 [Additional examples are here](./hoisting_summary.js)

-Describe behavior of typeof operator. mention precedence of a function against variable with the same name.
+Describe behavior of typeof operator.

 ### Execution phase
 During this phase, execution of the code happens.
 Code is evaluated line by line.
 And every necessary execution information is stored in the Execution Context (current line of the code, for example).